 Depending who your leasing provider is, the VE103B can be ordered via the customer service telephone line provided by the leasing company.

 If its a Cocoon Vehicles supplied vehicle, we have a simple VE103B online form that you can complete and we will arrange for the documentation to be sent across.
+Please Note.
+As standard we do not allow your short-term car lease or car subscription vehicle to be taken abroad, please contact our team for more information.

-If you get stopped, whilst travelling abroad and you do not hold a VE103B then depending on the country and their law enforcement you may face a fine or even worse, the vehicle could be impounded.
+If you get stopped, whilst traveling abroad and you do not hold a VE103B then depending on the country and their law enforcement you may face a fine or even worse, the vehicle could be impounded.

-Without the on-hire certificate the costs could spiral with costs relating to storage fee’s, recovery fee’s and personal fines.
+Without the on-hire certificate, the costs could spiral with costs relating to storage fees, recovery fees and personal fines.

 EU Countries/Member States: